Kantilen/PragIG/README.md

 src/pragig.py $folder/extant_genomes.txt $folder/sim_tree.nwk $folder
 ```
 This will create a subfolder in the provided test folder with the results of PragIG.

+## References
+*M. D. Braga and J. Stoye.
+“The solution space of sorting by DCJ”.
+In: J. Comput.
+Biol.
+17.9 (Sept.
+2010), pp. 1145–1165.
+*Pedro Feijão.
+“Reconstruction of ancestral gene orders using intermediate genomes”.
+In: BMC Bioinformatics 16.14 (2015).
+*Pedro Feijão and Eloi Araujo.
+“Fast ancestral gene order reconstruction of genomes with unequal gene content”.
+In: unpublished (2016)
+*P. Biller, L. Gueguen, and E. Tannier.
+“Moments of genome evolution by Double Cut-and-Join”.
+In: BMC Bioinformatics 16 Suppl 14 (2015),S7.